saberamini/MapReduceTutorial/README.md

 > hadoop jar WordCount.jar WordCount /input /output

 Look at the log of the output to make sure there is no errors.
+You should see something like the following:

 Now take a look at what you have got.

-> hadoop hdfs -cat /output/part-r-00000
+> hadoop fs -cat /output/part-r-00000

 ## Debugging Issues